 The Quiché Project

-More than 37,000 people from the municipalities of San Andrés Sajcabajá, San Antonio Ilotenango, San Bartolomé Jocotenango and Santa Cruz del Quiché will gain access to drinking water; 9,900 people will also have access to improved sanitation services; and 5,700 people will have access to handwashing facilities with soap and water.
+More than 40,000 people from the municipalities of San Andrés Sajcabajá, San Antonio Ilotenango, San Bartolomé Jocotenango and Santa Cruz del Quiché now have access to drinking water; 11,793 people now have access to improved sanitation services; and 43,527 people now access to handwashing facilities with soap and water.
 This project’s SABC interventions are led by artists’ groups Armadillo, Artzénico and Caja Lúdica.
 The Quiché project has partnered with Cooperativa Maya Pro Credit to implement Capital component activities.

 - The aim is to increase access to water and sanitation services that are safely and sustainably managed.
 This was done by building or improving infrastructure, and building the capacity of community organizations and other institutions delivering such services.

 - This project fosters the following behaviours through SABC interventions: handwashing with soap and water at key moments, payment of the water service tariffs and home toilet construction.